ibm-build-lab/watsonx-wxd-setup-and-ingestion/README.md

 The supported file types are `.pdf, .txt, .docx, .pptx`.
 Note that not all `.pptx` files may be supported.

-To ingest documents using this utility, save all the documents to a subdirectory with the `./data` directory.
+To ingest documents using this utility, save all the documents to a subdirectory within the `./data` directory, i.e. `./data/newdocs`.
 All documents within the directory path will be ingested.

-A small collection of sample documents is provided below in the [sample data section](#sample-data).
+A small collection of sample documents is provided below in the [sample data section](#sample-data) section.

-**NOTE:** To ingest documents from Cloud Object Storage, see [github.com/ibm-build-lab/RAG-LLM-Service](https://github.com/ibm-build-lab/RAG-LLM-Service).
-This application provides an `ingestDocs` api that can ingest from COS into an Elasticsearch index
+**NOTE:** Until the ability to read from Cloud Object Storage is fixed in this utility, we have another application that can ingest documents from Cloud Object Storage, see [github.com/ibm-build-lab/RAG-LLM-Service](https://github.com/ibm-build-lab/RAG-LLM-Service).
+That application provides an `ingestDocs` api that can ingest from COS into an Elasticsearch index

 #### Customize the config YAML file